 The master's program in rehabilitation counseling consists of content areas in counseling and rehabilitation.
 The counseling content area includes coursework in theory and techniques, appraisal, human development, research methodology, and group counseling.
 The rehabilitation area includes coursework in foundations of rehabilitation, medical issues, psychosocial aspects of disability, and job development and placement.
 All students must complete a supervised practicum and internship experience.
 Upon successful completion of the academic requirements in the Rehabilitation Counseling program, the Counselor Education program will formally endorse the student for the Certified Rehabilitation Counselor (CRC)certification and/or employment appropriate to the rehabilitation counseling program.
 Graduates of the program also may elect to complete additional clinical coursework to be eligible for licensure as Professional Counselors.

-The Rehabilitation Counseling program at the Ohio University is fully accredited by the Council on Rehabilitation Education (CORE) through 2020 www.core-rehab.org The masters degree program is a full-time program (FTP) and has a goal of admitting 10-15 students each fall in the graduate cohort on the main campus.
-The next class will be admitted in fall 2014.
-In 2007, for the first time in our history, we admitted 20 rehabilitation counseling students to our regional campus program.
-Ninety-five percent of the students graduated in 2010 from Ohio University-Chillicothe cohort.
-In 2011, we admitted 25 rehabilitation counseling students to the Ohio University-Lancaster regional cohort.
-In May 2013, 18 students graduated from the Lancaster Cohort.
+The Clinical Rehabilitation Counseling (CLRC) program at the Ohio University is fully accredited by the Council on Rehabilitation Education (CORE) through 2020 www.core-rehab.org.
+The name was officially changed from Rehabilitation Counseling to Clinical Rehabilitation Counseling in December 2014 as a part of the requirements to convert from the CORE accredited Rehabilitation Counseling and CACREP accredited CMH program to the CACREP-CORE CMH/Clinical Rehabilitation program.
+The master’s degree program is a full-time program (FTP) and has a goal of admitting 10-15 students each fall in the graduate cohort on the main campus.
+The next CLRC class will be admitted in fall 2015 at the main campus and have 10-15 students.
+In fall of 2016, we plan to admit 25 CLRC students into the next Ohio University-Lancaster regional cohort program.
+In May 2013, 18 students graduated from the Lancaster Cohort and in May 2014, 7 students graduated from the main campus.
 Student outcomes are evaluated each year on a variety of different metrics that are part of the overall program evaluation.

-Currently, the graduate rehabilitation programs have a total of 20 students.
-The program has 6 full-time tenure-track faculty, 3 part-time emeriti, and 2 part-time adjunct faculty who teach the CORE accredited curriculum.
-We hired a full-time tenure track faculty with a CRC during the 2013-2014 academic year.
-We are also seeking to hire a non-tenure track faculty to begin fall 2014-2015.
-Additionally, we will be posting a position for a tenure track faculty to begin 2015-2016 to replace a faculty member who will be retiring at the end of the 2013-2014 academic year.
-The instructor to student ratio is 10:1.
-The average instructor rating for rehabilitation counseling courses for the 2012-013 academic year is 6.50/7.00.
-The current grade point average of the students in the program is 3.88.
+Currently, the graduate rehabilitation program has a total of 20 students.
+The program has 5 full-time tenure-track faculty, 5 part-time emeriti, and 2 part-time adjunct faculty who teach the CORE accredited curriculum.
+We hired a full-time non tenure track faculty with a CRC during the 2014-2015 academic year.
+We are also seeking to hire a tenure track faculty to begin fall 2015-2016.
+We are currently conducting a search to replace a faculty member who retired at the end of the 2014-2015 academic year.
+The instructor to student ratio is 8:1, while the advising rate is 18:1.
+The average instructor rating for rehabilitation counseling courses for the 2013-2014 academic year is 4.50/5.00.
+The current grade point average of the students in the program is 3.8.

-For the 2012-2013 academic year, a total of 27 students graduated from the program.
-100% of students passed their clinical coursework.
-During the same 2012-2013 academic year, 6 of the graduates took the Certified Rehabilitation Counselor (CRC) exam www.crccertification.com.
+During the 2013-2014 academic year, a total of 8 students graduated from the program.
+Approximately, 98% of students passed their clinical coursework.
+During the same 2013-2014 academic year, 5 of the graduates successfully passed the Certified Rehabilitation Counselor (CRC) exam www.crccertification.com.
 The lifting of the hiring freeze for the state agency and overall increase in rehabilitation counseling jobs attributed to the increase in individuals taking the CRC.
-An increase in graduates taking the CRC is expected in 2014 with the availability of more jobs in the rehabilitation field.
-All but two of the 2012-2013 graduates are employed or pursuing advanced academic degrees.
+An increase in graduates taking the CRC is expected in 2015 with the availability of more jobs in the rehabilitation field.
+All of the 2013-2014 graduates are employed or pursuing advanced academic degrees.

 The Ohio Counselor, Social Worker and Marriage and Family Therapist Board does not accept the CRC exam to become licensed as a Professional Counselor.
 However, OU graduates take the licensure classes as part of the rehabilitation counseling curriculum and therefore are eligible for licensure.
-The national pass rate in 2012 for the NCMHCE is 66% and 67.4% for Ohio schools.
-Of the OU graduates who take the NCMHCE, the pass rate is 86%.
-The national pass rate in 2012 for the NCE is 78% and 91% for Ohio schools.
-Of the OU graduates who take the NCE (Ohio PC licensure exam), 93% pass the exam and become licensed in Ohio as professional counselors, 30% work in employment settings where a license is not required (Public School System, Veteran’s Administration, Community Mental Health, and Ohio Rehabilitation Services Commission), and 70% move to a different state or outside the country.
-The number of graduates remaining in Ohio is expected to increase with the availability of more job opportunities.
+The national pass rate in 2013 for the NCMHCE is 66.1% and 73.6% for first time takers for Ohio schools.
+Of the OU graduates who take the NCMHCE, the pass rate is 70.8%.
+The national pass rate in 2013 for the NCE is 87.2% and 93.8 for first time takers for Ohio schools.
+Of the OU graduates who take the NCE (Ohio PC licensure exam), 85.7% pass the exam on the first time and become licensed in Ohio as professional counselors.
+Approximately 80% of our graduates work in employment settings where a license is required.
+About 20% work in settings where license may not be required (Public School System, Veteran’s Administration, Community Mental Health, Community Rehabilitation Programs, and Ohio Rehabilitation Services Commission).
+Approximately, 90% of our graduates move to a different city, state or outside of the country.

 The Master's program in Rehabilitation Counselor Education at Ohio University is accredited by the Council on Rehabilitation Education (CORE).
 By maintaining CORE accreditation, the program strives to provide the highest quality of faculty and curriculum standards.